 Thankfully there is plenty of things to do in Auckland for short stays!
 We made the most of our 3 days in Auckland by seeing and doing as much as we could with our time.

-This article was first published in 2015, however it has been updated to including information for travel in 2019.
+This article was first published in 2015, however it has been updated to include information for travel in 2019.

 - 1 AUCKLAND LONG WEEKEND